Flying

 I started flying in 1982, and with a few interruptions have flown fairly regularly ever since.

 I now hold a South African Airline Transport Pilot Licence, with a Grade I Instructor's Rating.
 The licence includes instrument and multi-engine privileges.
 For about 20 years, I was also a Designated Flight Examiner, Class 1, authorised to issue and renew any aeroplane licence and rating on behalf of the South African Civil Aviation Authority.
 I also hold a South African Commercial Pilot Licence and Grade II Instructor's Rating on helicopters, although I relatively seldom have the opportunity to fly this category of aircraft.
 I'm a Class 2 Test Pilot on both aeroplanes and helicopters.
 I am also a pilot and assistant instructor on gliders and a Grade A instructor on touring motor gliders.
 Since 2019, I've been flying hot air balloons too, with a Free Balloon Pilot Licence.
-There is no instructor rating on this licence, but I have finally accumulated enough experience to start instructing on balloons.
+There is no instructor rating on this licence, but I have accumulated enough experience to start instructing on balloons and managed to get approved by both balloon flying schools.

 I also hold a modest collection of certificates in the USA, including an ATP with G1159 and HS125 type ratings and a CFII (ASE/AME/Instrument/Glider).
 The ratings include Airplane Single and Multi Engine Land and Sea, gliders, helicopters, lighter-than-air and small Unmanned Aircraft Systems.

 During 2001, I completed a business degree (BCom) in which I specialised in aviation management.
-The course work included a lot of industrial psychology dealing with flightdeck management.
-If you're an airline type, you'd probably know it as CRM.
+The course work included a lot of industrial psychology dealing with flightdeck management and user interfaces.
+Airline types know the former as CRM.
+Everyone knows the latter as ergonomics.

 In my youth, I applied to several airlines, but most of them seemed to feel that my part-time hours did not match my age.
-I decided to pursue an engineering career instead.
-In the end, I got the opportunity to fly some pretty exciting stuff despite holding down a real job.
+I pursued an engineering career instead.
+In the end, despite holding down a real job, I got the opportunity to fly some pretty exciting stuff.
 Over 1800 hours of my flying has been in jets.
 I've subsequently realised that I had a narrow escape—I would have had a hard time coping with the repetitive nature of airline flying.

 During 2002, I flew more than usual, as a bout of unemployment forced me to do whatever I could to pay the bills—even helicopter flying!
 The picture shows me in the office, over the Free State plains in an EC120B.
 The picture was taken from the back seat by my friend Bernie van der Walt.
 The EC120B is a new-technology machine, and is indicating over 120 knots at an altitude of over 4000 feet (1300 m).
 Those who know helicopters will agree that these figures are not too shabby.